 The coolest thing about this tubeless wheelset is that you can mount tires with a standard floor pump.
 How is that possible?

-Tires and wheelsets made by different manufacturers may list the same wheel size, but in reality, many are slightly different.
+Tires and wheelsets made by different manufacturers may list the same wheel size, but many are slightly different in reality.
 This makes installation difficult, if not sometimes impossible.

 As manufacturers of both, Mavic designs its wheels and tires to fit perfectly together, making install relatively easy.
 Tire options for the Allroad Pro include the 30, 35, or 40mm Tksion Allroad UST Tires, which offer plenty of traction, shock absorption, and puncture protection.